In This Article

 You can learn a lot about your cat based on appearance1.
 However, it is important to remember that your cat's looks do not automatically dictate personality traits.

 Take size and shape, for example.
 Some breeds must be within a certain size range to officially be considered purebred.

 But even if your cat isn’t purebred, if he’s noticeably smaller or larger than average, one of your cat's ancestors may have been3.

-For instance, Norwegian forest cats tend to be long and large.
+For instance, a Norwegian forest cat tends to be long and large.
 Bengals are bigger than most, athletic, and muscular.
 Burmese cats are on the petite side.

 Size alone won’t give you a definitive answer when it comes to the breed of your cat, but it will help you narrow down possible breeds.

-Anyone even vaguely familiar with the small, slanted eyes of a Siamese cat knows how important eye shape is for determining breed.
+Anyone even vaguely familiar with a Siamese cat's small, slanted eyes knows how important eye shape is for determining breed.
 Head shape is equally important.
 Siamese cats tend to have triangular-shaped ears and heads.

-If you still aren’t sure of your cat’s breed after observing the trains already listed, you have the option of using a DNA test to determine your cat’s ancestry.
+If you still aren’t sure of your cat’s breed after observing the traits already listed, you have the option of using a DNA test to determine your cat’s ancestry4.